 As a young girl, I imagined how my life would be.
 I dreamed of being married, having a great job, a nice house and plenty of children.
-Coming from a big family, it was a no-brainer that I would have a large family, but as the years passed and life moved on, I succeeded in every area except one, having children.
-At 18 years old, I was diagnosed with PCOS and was told that I would never have children, and if by some rare chance that I conceived, my pregnancy would never go full term.
+Coming from a big family, it was a no-brainer that I would have a large family, but as the years passed, I reached all of my goals except one--having children.
+At 18 years old, I was diagnosed with PCOS and was told that I would never have children and, if by some rare chance that I conceived, my pregnancy would never go full-term.
 I was completely devastated.
 I had never in all my life imagined that I would not be able to have children or that I would be deemed “infertile”.

 Preparing to face the world with this new reality, I felt alone.
-As an African American woman, a black woman, I had no one to talk to about my situation because in my community infertility was, and is, a taboo subject.
-It has always been perceived that black women are just naturally fertile.
+As an African American woman, a Black woman, I had no one to talk to about my situation because in my community infertility was, and still is, a taboo subject.
+It is commonly perceived that Black women are just naturally fertile.
 Maybe that theory was passed down from the years of slavery, where black women were used to breed children to increase the value of the plantation.
-So if you were barren, then you were thought of as just useless and held no value.
+So if you were barren, then you were thought of as just useless and without value.
 So being infertile came with the shame of being lesser, of no worth or and of no value.
 I think that through the years and with subsequent generations, it became easier to just say that you didn’t want children rather than admitting that you couldn’t have any because of the stigma attached to it.
-You just didn’t talk about it.
-It was a secret; something that was whispered about but never said aloud.
+It was a well-kept secret; something that was whispered about but never said aloud.
 You definitely didn’t ever seek help for infertility because then you were exposing your secret to everyone.

-Over the years, I became the best aunt, the best godmother, the best family friend because if I couldn’t have children, I was going to be in the lives of as many children I could to fill the void of not having my own.
+Over the years, I became the best aunt, godmother, and family friend because if I couldn’t have children, I was going to be in the lives of as many children I could to fill the void of not having my own.
 It wasn’t until I got married that I seriously entertained the thought of getting help.
-My husband had three children from previous relationships, so we knew he was ok.
-I didn’t want to ever feel cheated in my marriage by knowing that his other relationships had produced children that would be forever bonded to him.
-It took a lot of research on my own and the encouragement of my husband to finally be comfortable with having a conversation with my doctor.
-I was finally given the help and support that I needed–and it all came from outside of my own community.
+My husband had three children from previous relationships, so we knew he was OK.
+It took a lot of research on my own and the encouragement of my husband to finally get comfortable with having a conversation with my doctor.
+Finally, I was given the help and support that I needed–and it all came from outside of my own community.

-My journey started with clomid, which gave me no results.
-Then my doctor advised me to try Femara, which was a drug still in trial to help women with PCOS and infertility.
-Within 2 months, I became pregnant, but it resulted in a tubal pregnancy.
+My journey started with clomid, which yielded no results.
+So my doctor advised me to try Femara, an experimental drug for women with PCOS and infertility.
+Within 2 months I became pregnant, but it resulted in a tubal pregnancy.
 Due to my past experiences and harbored feelings of inadequacy, I became depressed and gave up trying for two years.
 I felt like the biggest failure.
 How could my body not do what it was designed to do?
 I was a woman so that should come naturally, right?
-With the help of my husband and my doctor, yet again, I decided to try again.
+With the help of my husband and my doctor once more, I decided to try again.
 This time I was able to carry my baby full term; 41 weeks to be exact.
-During my first pregnancy, I was so afraid that I remained unattached because I didn’t want to deal the thought of something going wrong.
-It seemed as if for 10 months, I held my breath and I finally exhaled when I heard his cry and held him in my arms for the first time.
-I was 35 years old when I became a mom.
+Unfortunately, I was so afraid that I remained unattached because I didn’t want to deal the thought of something going wrong.

 "I'm just a regular girl in an imperfect world trying to leave an exceptional legacy for my little blessings.
 Nothing in this world has ever been more important to me than motherhood.
 It takes great courage to create and be responsible for life and I do not take my position for granted."